MohammadYasinKarbasian/Microprocessor-Laboratory/README.md

 # Micro-Lab
-In this repository, I have put the codes of the Micro Lab lesson that I put in IUT.
+In this repository, I have placed the codes of the micro lab assignments that I have passed in IUT.